DominicMaas/SlangShaderSharp/README.md

 Not all bindings have been implemented yet!
 Notably missing are the ones for reflection.

+- Some types may also be incorrect (especially around Slang types and things like size_t)
+- Test works but must be run one at a time due to global state in Slang.

+## Missing Bindings

+- SlangTerminatedChars
+- ISlangWriter
+- ISlangProfiler
+- IByteCodeRunner
+- Attribute/UserAttribute
+- Reflection APIs
+- IModulePrecompileService_Experimental
+- slang_loadModuleInfoFromIRBlob
+- slang_createByteCodeRunner

 ## Versioning

 The versioning of this library follows the versioning of the underlying Slang library where the `Revision` part is used to indicate changes in the bindings.